ASTex-ICube/semiproctex/Replicability/ReadMe.md

 Windows binaries are available [here](http://igg.unistra.fr/people/semiproctex/PPTBF_Structures_Bin.zip).
 We provide a unique script that replicates all binary images from supplemental #2 (see "Supplemental2/Page1.html" webpage), from which our figure 11 in our aticle is an extract.
 Launch the unique script "launch_pptbf_results.bat" that will generate all images into the "Data\Matching_structures" directory.

+You can find all the detailed process in the PDF file: [Replicability_fromBinaries.pdf](Replicability_fromBinaries.pdf)

 ## REPLICATE FROM SOURCE CODE

 To replicate all from scratch, compile code in the "PPTBF_Structures_Src" directory following provided "readme.txt" in the same directory.
 Then launch the unique script "replicate_pptbfResults_matchingStructures.bat" that will generate all images into the "Install\PPTBFProject\bin\Data\Matching_structures" directory.